BnSplits/AnimeDive/readme.md

    ./build-docker.sh
    ```

-   This script uses Docker Buildx to create the image with the tag `anime-fetcher-docker:latest`.
+   This script uses Docker Buildx to create the image with the tag `anime-dive-docker:latest`.

    > **Note for Linux users**: Docker Buildx is required to build the image on Linux.
 For other systems, Docker Buildx is not required.